 When cash flow deteriorates, it can be difficult for a business owner to sustain satiny operations.
 Undersized firms whose financial credentials are erratic frequently experience this.
 It becomes relatively tricky to cover all the operating costs for a business operation when cash flow is minimal.

-There is a numeral of ways for a corporation to recuperate from such a predicament financially.
+There are a number of ways for a corporation to recuperate from such a predicament financially.
 The method of applying for a loan is one of the most standard procedures.
 Unfortunately, things have gotten really difficult today.

-Lenders have intervened as a result to ensure that even a business with bad credit can fetch loans by utilizing its assets as collateral for the loan.
-This is what asset-based lending entails.
+Lenders have intervened as a result to ensure that even a business with bad credit can fetch loans by utilising its assets as collateral for the loan.
+This is what asset-based loans entail.
 When a company has valuable assets, the lender will employ those assets as collateral so that, on the occasion of the business owner’s insolvencies on the loan, the lender can sell the asset to recoup the loan.
 It has presented itself as one of the superficial methods for small companies to obtain quick funding so they can keep running.

 Draw a parallel between other routes a firm might acquire a loan, the asset-based lending procedure is less burdensome.
 However, not everything is smooth and straightforward.